algo21-220040017/Assignment3/README.md

 In this job, I construct a MySQL database contains multiple possible variables related to investors' emotions.
 The python files in ./db/ implement the functions of creating the tables(if you haven't created one) and updating the data.
 In advance of running these files, you first need to construct two schemas "emotions" and "stock_index" in your MySQL database and revise the database address in ./db/configuration.py

+The csv files in ./data is the data exported from the MySQL database, you could just run the python file ./save_data.py to export data from MySQL to csv files.
+Just remember to revise the database address in ./config.py